 Why Is Blue Food So Rare In Nature?

-Of course in the fruit department there’s blueberries but even those are purple.
-Almost all of the so called blue fruits, or vegetables end up being purple in color.
+Of course in the fruit department, there are blueberries but even those are purple.
+Almost all of the so-called blue fruits, or vegetables end up being violet in color.
 For sure blue is a rare color when it comes to edible foliage.
 The only thing I can think of is blue quandong, or blue figs, but who the heck eats that anyway?

-Apparently humans, and animals seem to find blue food unappetizing.
-In fact the color blue has been found to be an appetite suppressant.
+Apparently, humans and animals seem to find blue food unappetizing.
+In fact, the color blue has been found to be an appetite suppressant.
 Evolution has made us see blue food as dangerous in some way.
-Really though the two types of chemicals responsible for bright colors in edible food, anthocyanins & carotenoids, both have the color red in common.
+Really though the two types of chemicals responsible for bright colors within edible food, anthocyanins & carotenoids, both have the color red in common.
 This is probably because nature wants the food to stand out against the dominant green foliage caused by chlorophyll.
 So when you always have red present it’s not that easy to get blue.
-Red, and yellow give you orange while red, and green give you yellow.
-Red, and blue give you purple.
+Red and yellow give you orange while red, and green gives you yellow.
+Red and blue give you purple.
 Unless the red is substantially dialed down you won’t get blue since it’s a primary color like red, and green.
 If you’re looking for the culprit causing the lack of blue vegetables, and rarity of blue fruit then blame evolution choosing red as the color constant when it comes to mixing up the palettes for fruits, and vegetables.
 Interestingly enough, blue light is touted as being bad for our eyes!